-However not all decisions attract a Right of Appeal or an Administrative Review and you are therefore a suitable option may be to challenge the decision via an application for permission to seek Judicial Review.
+It is important to note that not all decisions attract a Right of Appeal or an Administrative Review.
+In this case, you may choose to challenge the decision via an application for permission to seek Judicial Review.

 Case Refused with No Right of Appeal

 If your case has been refused by the Home Office and a right of appeal has not been granted, then you may be able to apply for an application for permission to seek Judicial Review.
-You may be able to Judicially Review a decision within 3 months of the date of decision.
+You may be able to apply for a Judicial Review within 3 months of the date of the decision.